JustComments/terms/Resources/Content/Privacy/Privacy.md

 ### Emails

 We will occasionally use your name and/or email address to send you newsletters or transactional emails.
 We may send you transactional emails in order to fulfill our service agreement and provide you the requested information.
 You can opt-out of any marketing or other emails not required to operate our service safely and in compliance to laws at any time via the ‘unsubscribe’ link in each email.
-For sending transactional emails we use [Amazon SES](https://aws.amazon.com/ses/) by Amazon Web Services, Inc. (410 Terry Ave North, Seattle, WA 98109-5210, United States of America), currently using their North Virginia SES location for which their terms and conditions and their privacy policy applies.
-For sending newsletters we use Mailjet inc, 13-13 bis, rue de l’Aubrac 75012 Paris, France.
+For sending transactional and marketing emails we use [Amazon SES](https://aws.amazon.com/ses/) by Amazon Web Services, Inc. (410 Terry Ave North, Seattle, WA 98109-5210, United States of America), currently using their North Virginia SES location for which their terms and conditions and their privacy policy applies.

 ### Analytics